I D-Interior Design

 I D 1134.
 Interior Design Communication Studio I.4 Credit Hours.

 Prerequisite: Majors only; Corequisite: I D 1164.
-Introduction to the fundamentals of sketching, technical drawing and rendering techniques and their relationship to each other.
-Communication of design ideas through the application of drafting techniques, equipment, and architectural graphics.
+The course is an introduction to the fundamentals of sketching, technical drawing, and rendering techniques, and their relationships to one another.
+Communication of design ideas is explored through the application of drafting and sketching techniques, including traditional media and digital tools such as the iPad.
 (F)

 I D 1164.
 Interior Design Studio I.4 Credit Hours.